raptorslab/blastEasy/README.md

 3. On the Master VM, launch sequenceServer as follows:
 `sequenceserver -d /Data`

+**Note:** Take a note of the Master VM's IP_ADDRESS and the port on which sequenceServer is listening for the next steps.

-4. Now anyone can open a web-browser and go to `IP_ADDRESS_of_Master_VM:PORT` to access sequence server front-end.
+4. Now you or your students can open a web-browser and go to `IP_ADDRESS_of_Master_VM:PORT` to access sequence server front-end.

 5. Connect Work_Queue_Factory to Master VM before submitting blast jobs by `work_queue_factory IP PORT -T local -w Min_NUM_OF_Workers`